KevinDyer/graffiticode-api/docs/authorization.md

 Authorization
 ---
 This document describes how Graffiticode API handles authorization.
-Currently the `/tasks` and `/data` endpoints will used authorization to provide access control to `Task`s and `Data`s.
+Currently the `/task` and `/data` endpoints will used authorization to provide access control to `Task`s and `Data`s.

-## General philosphy
+## General philosophy
 A user can read a task that user creates

 - Senario 1